drduh/YubiKey-Guide/README.md

 1. YubiKey has two configurations: one invoked with a short press, and the other with a long press.
 By default, the short-press mode is configured for HID OTP - a brief touch will emit an OTP string starting with `cccccccc`.
 If you rarely use the OTP mode, you can swap it to the second configuration via the YubiKey Personalization tool.
 If you *never* use OTP, you can disable it entirely using the [YubiKey Manager](https://developers.yubico.com/yubikey-manager) application (note, this not the similarly named YubiKey NEO Manager).
 1. Programming YubiKey for GPG keys still lets you use its two configurations - [OTP](https://www.yubico.com/faq/what-is-a-one-time-password-otp/) and [static password](https://www.yubico.com/products/services-software/personalization-tools/static-password/) modes, for example.
 1. Setting an expiry essentially forces you to manage your subkeys and announces to the rest of the world that you are doing so.
 Setting an expiry on a primary key is ineffective for protecting the key from loss - whoever has the primary key can simply extend its expiry period.
 Revocation certificates are [better suited](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) for this purpose.
 It may be appropriate for your use case to set expiry dates on subkeys.
+1. To switch between two or more identities on different keys - unplug the first key and restart gpg-agent, ssh-agent and pinentry with `pkill gpg-agent ; pkill ssh-agent ; pkill pinentry ; eval $(gpg-agent --daemon --enable-ssh-support)`, then plug in the other key and run `gpg-connect-agent updatestartuptty /bye` - then it should be ready for use.

 # Links